American Congress on Surveying and Mapping

 During the 2000s, CaGIS and GLIS removed themselves from ACSM; in 2012, ACSM legally merged into the NSPS, while AAGS remained separate.

 It published the bimonthly ACSM Bulletin, no longer in publication.

 ACSM also published the quarterly Surveying and Land Information Science (SaLIS) technical journal, now officially published by the AAGS.

+In 1984, it held a joint convention with American Society for Photogrammetry and Remote Sensing (then American Society for Photogrammetry).
+At that conference, the Coordinate Metrology Society was founded.